NeXt-Warning-System/documentation/xws-message-api/design/api.md

 ~~~~
 -> MessageID - a randomly assigned unique id
--> TargetAreaCode - the TargetArea that this message refers to
+-> TargetAreaCode - the TargetArea that this message refers to.
+Always picks active TA.
 -> CAP
   -> EventCategory
   -> EventType